Abigail Harrison

-Abigail Harrison (born June 13, 1997), also known as Astronaut Abby, is an American internet personality and science communicator, particularly in the area of the United States space program.
+Abigail Harrison (born June 11, 1997), also known as Astronaut Abby, is an American internet personality and science communicator, particularly in the area of the United States space program.
 Harrison is the founder and current leader of The Mars Generation, a 501(c)(3) nonprofit.
 She is not an astronaut.

 Early life and education

 Harrison was born in 1997 in Saint Paul, Minnesota.
 Harrison has sought to become the first person on Mars since an early age.
 Harrison attended Saint Paul and Minneapolis Public Schools for K-12 education.
 Harrison graduated in 2019 from Wellesley College with a Bachelors of Arts.
 She pursued astrobiology (self-made major) and Russian Area Studies degrees.
-While at Wellesley, Harrison participated in a long-standing research project at Lake Baikal led by Wellesley Professor Marianne V. Moore and subsequently presented at the school's annual Tanner Conference.